marcdomain/tfv/README.md

 tfv use <version>
 ```

-> **_NOTE:_** If you're using windows OS, you would be prompted for admin privilege.
+> **_NOTE:_** You would get a password prompt.
 Accept it.
-This is a one-time request to set terraform location in you system path.
-Unix machines would also get password prompt, as this requires permission to copy terraform to your bin directory.
+This is a one-time request to set the terraform executable in your system path.

 - #### _LIST_